50 Latest Values IELTS Topics

 ar chart illustrates the different forms of gross domestic product (IT and Service industry) in the united kingdom from 1992 to 2000.
 These values are calculated in percentages

-A person's success nowadays seems to be judged according to social status and material possessions.
-Old-fashioned values, such as honour, kindness, and trust, no longer seem important.
-To what extent do you agree or disagree with this opinion?
-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+a person's worth nowadays seems to be judged according ot social status and material possessions. old-fashioned values, such as honour, kindness and trust, no longer seem important.
+To what extent do you agree or disagree with this opinion? give reasons for your answer and include my relevant examples from your own knowledge and experience

-A persons worth nowadays seems to be judged according to social status and material possessions.
-Old-fashioned values, such as honor,kindness and trust, longer seem important.
-To what extent do you agreee or disagree with this option ?
+A person's worth nowadays seems to be judged according to social status and material possessions.
+Old-fashioned values, such as honor, kindness and trust, no longer seem important.
+To what extend do you agree/ disagree with this option?

 🚀 Prepare for IELTS writing section today!